Class Syllabus

 (A) SSS (B) SAS (C) ASA (D) AAS easy If two angles and the included side of one triangle equal two angles and the included side of another triangle, then the two triangles are:

-(A) Similar (B) Congruent (C) Right angled (D) Isosceles easy Sign up to practise all 177 Congruence of Triangles questions →13 Practical Geometry176 Qs → Sample questions
+(A) Two sides and included angle are equal (B) All three sides are equal (C) Two angles and included side are equal (D) Two angles and one side are equal easy Sign up to practise all 177 Congruence of Triangles questions →13 Practical Geometry176 Qs → Sample questions

 What is the sum of interior angles of a triangle in degrees?